chandraS/password-validator/README.md

 2. HashSet

 The second approach could have been to represent the passwords in the weak password file in the form of set.
 In this case, hashes would be created for every password and saved in the memory.
 Hashes are computed even for almost similar words - like War, War1.
-Hashing is a good way to approach the problem if the hash table is not too large to be stored in the memory.
-Although the look up time in hashset is O(1), but if the generated hashtable is very larger than the memory then computation is not possible.
+Hashing is a good way to approach the problem but the hashset can't grow more than the memory.
+Another approach could have been to break down the file in smaller chunks and then perform parellel processing on multiple servers but that would have gone out of the scope of the problem.
+The problem provided an ideal opportunity to use Trie, the next approach discussed below.

 3. Tries